 East Coast Shipping Delays

-The Panama Canal Authority is reducing daily transits.
-This reduction will greatly affect shipping routes.
+The Panama Canal Authority reduction of daily transits will greatly affect shipping routes.
 Specifically, it will have a significant impact on routes going to the East Coast of the United States.
+This will lead to longer delays and higher costs.

 The Panama Canal has been a popular route for getting goods from Asia to the East Coast.
 Shipping from Shenzhen to Miami takes 41 days via Suez Canal, but only 35 days via Panama Canal.

 The Panama Canal drought may cause a delay in Christmas merchandise and other goods during the holiday season.
-Freight shipments that do arrive may be more expensive, too.

 Reduction in Cargo Ship Size and Weight